Pride In Movement Physical Therapy

 Hi!
 I'm Dr. Riley Shea (he/him)

-At UNE, I learned pelvic health PT under Dr. Adrienne McAuley - one of the authors of the PT Clinical Practice Guidelines for Urgency Urinary Incontinence, Urinary Urgency, and Urinary Frequency in Adult Women.
-(Link to Journal)
+Pelvic Health Specialty: I learned pelvic health PT under Dr. Adrienne McAuley, one of the authors of the Clinical Practice Guidelines for Urgency Urinary Incontinence, Urinary Urgency, and Urinary Frequency in Adult Women.
+(Link to Journal).
+This training makes me uniquely equipped to treat the "taboo" symptoms - like leaking and pelvic pain -that most clinics ignore.
+I treat all genders at my clinic to provide equal access to everyone.

 Falmouth Maine Orthopedic and Pelvic Health PT